What are ‘informal’ capability procedures?

 If you are an Edapt subscriber we recommend contacting us as soon as possible if you are placed on either ‘informal’ or formal capability procedures.
 Especially when you reach the formal stage there is a risk you could potentially be dismissed from your role.

-We will be able to offer you support, advice and accompaniment to meetings throughout the process.
+We will be able to offer you support, advice and support for meetings throughout the process.

 The information contained within this article is not a complete or final statement of the law.